OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

 ```
 > _Note_: In `GPRMC`, `GP` is the _device prefix_, `RMC` is called the _sentence ID_

+There is [a Jupyter Notebook](./python.nmea.ipynb) illustrating the full process, from reading the serial flow byte by byte to displaying the data carried over.

 <!-- Ideas for Christophe
     - GPS: History (Loran, Decca, Hyperbolic Navigation System), 24 satellites on 6 orbits
     - Pair programming